Tensor meson transition form factors in holographic QCD and the muon $g-2$: functions for with and without non-pole terms

 This process produces certain ambiguities when one considers pole contributions to the HLbL tensor obtained by the exchange of single resonance, as is the case of the tensor resonances we are considering.

-Only recently, a new optimized basis has been introduced in Ref.\cite{Hoferichter:2024fsj} and explicit non ambiguous formula have been found for the exchange of spin-1 and spin-2 resonances, in terms of their TFF and propagators.
+Only recently, a new optimized basis has been introduced in ref.~\cite{Hoferichter:2024fsj} and explicit nonambiguous formula have been found for the exchange of spin-1 and spin-2 resonances, in terms of their TFF and propagators.
 Actually, for tensor particle exchange, the formulas hold when the tensor TFF has simplified structures.
-Beyond the simplest case in which the only non vanishing coefficient is $\F_1$, as predicted by the Quark Model \cite{Schuler:1997yw}, unambiguous expressions in the dispersive framework for the $\bar \Pi_i$ can be written if either only $\F_{2,3}$ or $\F_{1,3}$ are non vanishing, the latter case precisely occurring in the hQCD model.
+Beyond the simplest case in which the only nonvanishing coefficient is $\F_1$, as predicted by the Quark Model \cite{Schuler:1997yw}, unambiguous expressions in the dispersive framework for the $\bar \Pi_i$ can be written if either only $\F_{2,3}$ or $\F_{1,3}$ are nonvanishing,\footnote{In triangle kinematics, the problem this poses for the dispersive approach can be avoided in the strategy developed in \cite{Ludtke:2023hvz,Ludtke:2024ase}.} the latter case precisely occurring in the hQCD model.
 We stress however that these ambiguities do not play a role in a full evaluation including non-pole terms.
-In that case any HLBL tensor gives rise to unambiguous $\bar{\Pi}_i(Q_1,Q_2,\tau)$.
+In that case any HLbL tensor gives rise to unambiguous $\bar{\Pi}_i(Q_1,Q_2,Q_3)$.
 The data needed to define non-pole terms goes beyond the TFF where the meson is on-shell.
 As will be seen below, hQCD generates new Lorentz structures that are not present in the dispersive approach, since they do not contribute on-shell.